jdsanch8/CSE360Team15/Code/Readme.txt

 Farm - Final structure
 cost - stone:3 wood:3 food:3

 Winning the game:
 Once a farm has been successfully built, you have won the game.

 Losing the game:
 If a farm cannot be made by the time your food has run out, you have lost.

+---Statistics---
+*victory (yes or no)
+*days
+*buildings
+*resources
+*alphabetical order
+The most important statistic used for ranking is victory (i.e., did the player win or lose?).
+If multiple players all won (or lost) the next category looked at for ranking is days.
+If victory and days are the same, the next category for ranking is buildings made.
+If all three statistics are the same, the next statistic for ranking is resources.
+Lastly, if all categories are the same, the ranking is sorted alphabetically by the player's name.